La Llorona (1933 film): Plot

 In this story, Viceroy Rodrigo de Cortés of Mexico City is debating whether to or not to name his four-year old illegitimate son with a noblewoman and his mistress named Ana Xiconténcatl, who asks why he couldn't marry her instead of his arranged bride.
 As he leaves her house, Cortés is accosted by robbers, and Diego de Acuña (played by Pereda in a duel role) comes to his assistance while claiming to be on patrol of the city.
 As compensation for saving his life, Cortés invites Diego into Ana's home for a drink of wine.
 Inside, Diego and Ana share a moment before she leaves to gather wine for the three.
 Diego then reveals he was in the area not because of his patrol, but to see Ana and confess his full love, greatly angering Cortés.
 The two prepare to duel, but are stopped when Ana returns with the wine.
 Later, during the arranged marriage between Cortés and his wife, Diego arrives to the wedding with Ana and her son, still unnamed, much to the humiliation of Cortés and his family.
 Following the wedding disaster, Cortés returns to Ana's house, where he discovers a note where Diego challenges him to a duel, and soon after, Ana appears on the houses balcony.
 Cortés claims he wants his son, and Ana responds he'll never have the boy.
 Resolving that no one but her can have her son, Ana kills the boy, using the same ring as the hooded figure and sacrificial knife to kill the unnamed child.
-Afterwards, she commits suicide, and her wraith rises form her corpse.
+Afterwards, she commits suicide, and her wraith rises from her corpse.
 During this, Diego arrives and duels with Cortés, before the wailing of Ana's spirit causes the duel to end, as well as the story.